Skip to content

 Tips For Applying

-- Keep their visual identity strong through typography, bold visuals, and brand recognition.
+- Keep their visual identity strong through typography, bold visuals & brand recognition.

 - Adapt to new user behaviors (voice, gesture, non-traditional navigation).